Samstar777/AddAdminRightstoCurrentUser/README.md

-# AddAdminRightstoCurrentUser
+# Add Admin Rights to CurrentUser

-This script will fetch currentUser id and check if current user is Admin, If note than it will add admin rights to currentUser account.
+This script will fetch currentUser id and check if current user is Admin, If not than it will add admin rights to currentUser account.